uf-aggregator/AggreGatorRMC/README.md

 ###Connecting to the Odroid (AggreGator)

+First, make sure the router is setup and that the Odroid is set to connect.
+Alternatively, you can hook up an ethernet cable between your machine and the Odroid.

-First, ssh into the Odroid:
+Connect to that router's network, then ssh into the Odroid:

 ```bash